laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Lover/song-list/london-boy.md

 ## Quotes from artist

 <blockquote>
 This is supposed to be over the course of 3 years.
 Like, somebody told me, ‘they think that you’re talking about one day,’ and I was like, ‘oh no, you’d never make it.
 You wouldn’t make it.
-You’d make it in 3 years.’ - Taylor Swift
+You’d make it in 3 years.’ <br /><b>- Taylor Swift</b>
 </blockquote>